-Example I: Thank You
+Example 1: Thank You

-Component II: Common Ground Reference
+Step 2: Common Ground Reference

-This component adds a sentence about what you enjoyed about the meeting and what you have in common with those you met with.
-It has three primary benefits:
+The second part of the email is a sentence about what you enjoyed about the meeting and what you have in common with those you met.

 Here’s how this might look in practice.

-Example II: Common Ground Reference
+Example 2: Common Ground Reference

 “I was particularly intrigued by your passion for tea.
-As you know, I love tea as well; and it’s not every day that I run into someone who appreciates a great cup of tea.
+As you know, I love tea as well; and it’s not every day that I run into someone who appreciates a great cup of tea.”

-Component III: Key Takeaways
+Step 3: Key Takeaways